Raynes/octopress-blog/source/_posts/2012-12-13-moving-away-from-noir.markdown

 - Clojure
 ---

+UPDATE: See the end of this post for a quote from Noir's original author, Chris Granger.

 This might be a bit of a sad post for some people, but most will find that it was simply long overdue and necessary.
 This post is a formal announcement of [Noir](https://github.com/noir-clojure/noir) being more or less deprecated.